 The jury found Miller guilty of capital murder in the course of arson.
 They gave him a sentence of life in prison without parole.
 Miller’s counsel immediately asked for a retrial and exclaimed that this sentence violated the 8th amendment and the 14th amendment.
-The 8th amendment because they claimed to make a minor be sentenced to life without parole wasn’t productive and couldn’t let the minor rehabilitate; it was cruel and unusual punishment.
-In the 14th amendment there is a due process clause, which prevents both state and federal governments from depriving any citizen from life, liberty, or the property without due process.
-Historically this amendment was implemented in order to stop states from trying to find loopholes in following the bill of rights.
-The bill of rights is commonly used name for the first ten amendments.
+He argued that the 8th amendment was violated, because the life sentence prevented the minor from rehabilitating, making the punishmen cruel and unusual.
+The counsel also argued that the sentence violated the due process clause of the 14th amendment, which prevents both state and federal governments from depriving any citizen from life, liberty, or the property without due process.
+Historically this amendment was implemented in order to stop states from trying to find loopholes in following the Bill of Rights.
 This appeal was the beginning of a lengthy journey that Miller took to higher and higher courts who heavily debated his sentencing.

 The case first went to the Alabama Court of Criminal Appeals which cited precedent cases that the court determined were very similar to this one.
 Roper v.
 Simmons was a case where Christopher Simmons, who in 1993 was 17 years old, committed premeditated murder.
 Simmons planned a murder with two other friends, both of whom were younger than he.
 One of them at the last minute decided to drop out.
-Simmons and his younger friend Charles Benjamin broke in to Shirley Crook’s home, tied her up, robbed her house and brought her to a bridge, from which they tossed her off.
+Simmons and his younger friend Charles Benjamin broke in to Shirley Crook’s home, tied her up, robbed her house and brought her to a bridge, from which they tossed her.
 She fell to her death.
 Simmons plead guilty and confessed to the whole thing, even reenacting the night of the murder on camera for the jury and the court.
 Simmons cooperated extensively and helped the jury come to a guilty verdict.
 Simmons was also 17 and had no criminal history.
-Even considering these mitigating factors, the jury still sentenced him to death for premeditated murder of the 1st degree, breaking and entering, and burglary.
+Even considering these mitigating factors, the jury sentenced him to death for premeditated murder in the 1st degree, breaking and entering, and burglary.
 Simmons appealed and the case worked its way up the courts, where each step of the way his sentence was upheld.
-Until, the supreme court of Missouri ruled that it was unconstitutional for him to be put to death due to his age and his state of mind.
+Finally, the supreme court of Missouri ruled that it was unconstitutional for him to be put to death due to his age and his state of mind.
 The court ruled that in fact he had some mental disability, which, if the death sentence were imposed, would violate the 2002 Supreme Court decision, in Atkins v.
 Virginia, to make the execution of a mentally retarded person unconstitutional.
-Instead, they lessened Christopher Simmons penalty to life in prison without parole.
+Instead, they lessened Christopher Simmons’s penalty to life in prison without parole.
 (Simmons) One can ask how good a precedent this is.
 Even though both of them were minors, one was 17 and the other was 14, so should both of them be treated equally in regard to their sentencing?